SubhojeetDas1107/GameZone/README.md

 If you want to improve the way the website looks, feel free to make changes in the CSS and create a Pull request.

-## How to be eligible for a PR:
+## Steps to be eligible for a PR:
-- Step 0: Fork this repository
+- Step 0: Star and Fork this repository
 - Step 1: Add your game folder into the repository
 - Step 2: Link the game in index.html file in root folder
 - Step 3: Add your Github username and Github profile link in the CONTRIBUTORS.md file.